 There are some children who don’t have the motor or cognitive skills to be able to sign.
 There are some kids who just plain hate it.
 There are some children who just don’t get it because they don’t understand the symbolic nature of signs (or speech for that matter).
 For those kids I try pictures.
 There’s a specific program I use called the Picture Exchange Communication System (PECS) that teaches children to trade pictures for objects they want.
 It’s a very systematic program, and it should be implemented in exactly the way it was designed to be most effective.
 Look for a later post about this, search the Internet for it, or ask your speech-language pathologist to help determine if this is a good match for your child.
 Initially it was designed for kids with autism, but now it’s widely used for kids with all kinds of reasons for a language delay.
 The point is to teach a child to learn to initiate requests so they learn that through communication, they control their worlds.
 This is powerful stuff no matter what method you’re using.

-On the other hand I will occasionally have a mother who wholeheartedly embraces signing and might say to me, “He is saying the word, but he won’t sign it.”
-After I stare at them for a minute or two, they usually grin and say, “Oh.
+On the other hand, I will occasionally have a mother who wholeheartedly embraces signing and might say to me, “He is saying the word, but he won’t sign it.”
+After I stare at her for a minute or two, they usually grin and say, “Oh.
 I get it.”
 We teach the sign to get the word.
 Talking is the overall objective.

 10. Establish verbal rituals and repeat them at the same times every day.